The Best Medicare Supplement (Medigap) Plans in South Carolina

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

 How Do I Enroll in a South Carolina Medigap Plan?

-Beginning with the first day of the month in which you reach 65 years of age, you will have six months to enroll in Medigap coverage under preferred status.
-This open enrollment period is one of the only times during which you cannot be denied coverage for any plan you want to purchase.
-Additionally, insurance companies must offer you the opportunity to buy any Medicare Supplement Insurance plan they sell at the same premium rates they would offer to a perfectly healthy person.
-If you have other insurance coverage after the age of 65, your Medigap open enrollment period will start during the month when your current insurance ends and you purchase Medicare Part B coverage for the first time.
+Beginning with the first day of the month in which you reach 65 years of age and are enrolled in Medicare Part B, you will have six months to enroll in Medigap coverage under preferred status.
+Your Medigap open enrollment period is one of the only times during which you cannot be denied coverage for any plan you want to purchase.

-Enrolling in a Medigap plan during this six-month open enrollment period can prevent pre-existing conditions from affecting the rate you must pay insurers to obtain Medicare Supplement Insurance.
+Enrolling in a Medigap plan during your six-month open enrollment period can prevent pre-existing conditions from affecting the rate you must pay insurers to obtain Medicare Supplement Insurance.
 It can also eliminate the possibility that you could be denied coverage because of your medical conditions.
 After this period of open enrollment concludes, insurers are free to use normal underwriting procedures to increase your rates for Medigap coverage or, in some cases, to deny your application outright.

 Read More